 - 3 or more relatives with breast, ovarian, pancreatic and/or aggressive prostate cancer on the same side of the family

 - Ashkenazi Jewish ancestry with personal or family history of breast, ovarian, aggressive prostate or pancreatic cancer

 - Prior negative BRCA1 or BRCA2 testing

 - Abnormal Lynch tumor screen

-- Two or more colon, uterine or other Lynch related tumors* in same person
+- Two or more colon, uterine or other Lynch-related tumors* in the same person

-- 3 or more family members on same side of the family with colon, uterine or other Lynch related tumors*
+- 3 or more family members on the same side of the family with colon, uterine or other Lynch-related tumors*

 *Lynch syndrome-related cancers include: Colon, uterine, ovarian, gastric, pancreatic, urinary tract, sebaceous tumor, and brain tumors